carpentries/trainers/powers_responsibilities.md

 * Rank Instructor Trainer applicants
 * Set schedule for Trainer meetings
 * Establish Task Forces and Subcommittees within Trainers group
+* Propose and implement documentation changes do not require ratification by the Trainer community
 * Propose changes to Core Team policies and procedures related to Instructor Training
 * Propose changes to other community practices related to Instructor Training (e.g. Maintainers)
 * Oversee changes to Instructor Training curriculum